User Modules

 How to document relationships

-Relationships are documented with the trace/trace binding.
+Relationships are documented with the trace binding.
 A binding always results in a requirement that gives rise to a new, derived requirement.
 Bindings are easily created using command buttons in the request details.

-• New – not yet analyzed and waiting to be processed
+• New – it has not been analysed and it is waiting to be processed

 • In Analysis – analysis in progress but not yet completed